-Philippe Sly is already gaining international notoriety for his “beautiful, blooming tone and magnetic stage presence” (San Francisco Chronicle).
-He is the first prize winner of the [...]
+French Canadian bass-baritone Philippe Sly has gained international recognition for his “beautiful, blooming tone and magnetic stage presence” (San Francisco Chronicle).
+Mr. Sly, a First Prize winner [...]

 Why is turn of the century British Song of interest to an artist or to a listener today, and why were the then-disappearing folk songs and folkways of interest to the poets and composers presented on this recording?
 A common process of retrospection, almost an artistic technique, unites the contemporary interpreter with the historical poet and the musing composer.
 Their commonality of approach, like a resonance of meaning, makes this vanished bucolic Britain inwardly visible and audible for us today.